 25 Things To Ask Your Legal Private Cloud Provider

-1. Is the Cloud Provider Well-Regarded in the Industry?
+Is the Cloud Provider Well-Regarded in the Industry?

 New cloud service providers are popping up every day.
-Small local IT firms are rebranding themselves as cloud providers to avoid losing clients.
-It is imperative you ensure that your selected provider is established and reputable: Make certain business and legal authorities such as the Inc. 5000 list, the American Bar Association, and one or more state bar associations have recognized them.
+Small local IT firms are rebranding as cloud providers to avoid losing clients.
+It’s important that your selected provider is established and reputable.

-A high-risk provider is one that is unknown to the larger legal technology community, or only known in a single city or region.
+A high-risk provider is one that is unknown to the larger legal technology community or only known in a single city or region.
 Risks include slow response times, inexperienced technical support, system downtime, or worse, the provider simply going out of business.

 This means you should narrow your list to cloud service providers that exclusively service the legal industry.
 Some generalist cloud service providers may even claim to specialize in legal, though upon closer review, you will often find that legal is just one of many industries they serve.

-3. Is Cloud Service Their Primary Business?
+Is Cloud Service Their Primary Business?

 As we’ve already discussed, these companies are desperately trying to stay relevant and stem the loss of business to the cloud.
-The significant risk to your firm is that in all likelihood, they will lack an independent, software-agnostic perspective, and will lack the infrastructure, and software acumen to provide a reliable, dependable, and secure cloud platform.
+The significant risk to your firm is that, in all likelihood, they will lack an independent, software-agnostic perspective and will lack the infrastructure and software acumen to provide a reliable, dependable, and secure cloud platform.

-4. How Many Law Firms Do They Service?
+How Many Law Firms Do They Service?

 You’re a law firm.
 Your industry is special.
 It has unique needs.
 Make sure your chosen cloud service provider has law firm clients in the hundreds.

-5. How Many New Law Firms Join Them Every Month?
+How Many New Law Firms Join Them Every Month?

-In addition to how many law firms the provider currently serves, its important to understand how many new law firms sign up and become clients every month.
-This isn’t just about bragging rights, it speaks to acumen and experience.
+In addition to how many law firms the provider currently serves, it’s important to understand how many new law firms sign up and become clients every month.
+This isn’t just about bragging rights; it speaks to acumen and experience.

 A cloud provider that routinely onboards 10 or more law firms every month will have a defined and refined process for moving a law firm to the cloud.